-Two double bunk beds with mattresses are provided, to sleep up to eight people.
+Two bunk beds with full size mattresses are provided, to sleep four to eight people.
 No linens, bedding or pillows are provided.
 The yurt is equipped with a heavy-duty propane camp stove for cooking, a wood-burning stove for heat, a folding table and chairs.
 Guests must bring all personal cooking supplies.

 A portable propane Coleman lantern is supplied but guests must bring extra propane bottles and mantles.
 The Forest Service provides propane for the cook stove and wood for the wood stove.
 A vault toilet is located outside the yurt.